-Several highly flammable substances are in common use on campus.
+A number of highly flammable substances are in common use on campus.
 Flammable liquids include those chemicals that have a flashpoint of less than 100 degrees Fahrenheit.
-These materials must be stored in flammable storage cabinets if aggregate quantities of 10 gallons/room or more are stored in the STEM workspace and if the container size is greater than 1 gallon (4 L).
-Flame- resistant laboratory coats must be worn when working with flammable materials and/or with procedures where a significant fire risk is present (e.g., when working with open flame, etc.).
-These materials can constitute a significant immediate threat and should be treated with particular care, even though the use of these materials is common in the workspace setting.
-Particular attention should be given to preventing static electricity and sparks when handling and dispensing flammable liquids.
+These materials must be stored in flammable storage cabinets if aggregate quantities of 10 gallons/room or more are stored in the STEM work space and if the container size is greater than 1 gallon (4L).
+Flame resistant laboratory coats must be worn when working with flammable materials and/or with procedures where a significant fire risk is present (e.g., when working with open flame, etc.).
+These materials can constitute a significant immediate threat and should be treated with particular care, even though the use of these materials is fairly common in the work space setting.
+Particular attention should be given to preventing static electricity and sparks when handling flammable liquids.